lguez/Jumble/docs/index.md

 5. Optionally, you may choose additional compiler options by adding to the variable `FFLAGS`.
 You could also change optimization options from the default `-O2`.
-6. On MacOS, remove the letter U in the value of the variable `ARFLAGS`, in `GNUmakefile`.
-7. In a terminal, go to the Jumble directory, for example:
+6. In a terminal, go to the Jumble directory, for example:

         cd ~/Downloads/Jumble-master